Artin-Schreier quandles of involutions in absolute Galois groups: Involutions and quandles

 \begin{examples} The underlying set of any group forms a quandle under conjugation, i.e., if we define~\hbox{$g\rhd x=gxg^{-1}$}.
-Any pro-finite group gives rise to a pro-finite quandle in this way. \end{examples}
+Any profinite group gives rise to a profinite quandle in this way. \end{examples}

-\begin{definition} A rack is called {\it involutory} if all left-multiplications have order at most two.
+\begin{definition} A rack is called~\textit{involutory} if all left-multiplications have order at most two.
 It is equivalent to asking that the equation

 holds for all~$x$ and~$y$. \end{definition}